6 Best Shiitake Mushroom Substitutes for Cooking (updated 2023)

 Another shiitake replacement to consider for your recipe is oyster mushrooms.
 These mushrooms can provide a gentle, subtle seafood flavor to your dish.
 Their very meaty taste makes them so distinctive.

-In most recipes, oyster mushrooms can substitute shiitake.
+In most recipes, oyster mushrooms can substitute for shiitake.
 They must, however, be thoroughly cooked.
 Note that they take longer to cook, so remember to monitor your dish to avoid burnt food.

 Do you want a non-mushroom replacement for your dish?
 Check out tempeh.
 This also makes a great alternative for those with mushroom allergies.